0xNSHuman/TimelineCards/README.md

 There are two options of creating `TimelineItem` and `TimelineItemGroup`.

-1. Using simple preset with only **Title** and **Subtitle** to be shown for item. you can still affect their appearance because you send attributed strings as parameters:
+1. Using simple preset with only **Title** and **Subtitle** to be shown for item.
+You can still affect their appearance because you send attributed strings as parameters:

 ```
 let attrubitedTitle = NSAttributedString(string: "Event title", attributes: [.foregroundColor : UIColor.white])